Should your business focus on acquiring leads through an SEM strategy or focus its efforts on improving SEO for lead generation?

 What is Search Engine Marketing (SEM)?

-Experts debate what SEM means.
-Some say it is a broad term for strategies that help a business improve their visibility on search engine result pages.
-This includes Search Engine Optimization (SEO), Pay Per Click (PPC) ads, Social Media Marketing (SMM).
+In the past, SEM was a broad term for strategies that help a business improve their visibility on search engine result pages, including Search Engine Optimization (SEO), Pay Per Click (PPC) ads, and Social Media Marketing (SMM).

 For those who are unfamiliar, PPC ads (also called paid search ads) are ads that businesses pay to have appear on search result pages.
 Every time a person clicks on your ad, your business pays a set amount of money to Google.